tazomatalax/OpenSpec/README.md

 ## How OpenSpec Compares

 ### vs. spec-kit

-OpenSpec’s two-folder model (`openspec/specs/` for the current truth, `openspec/changes/` for proposed updates) keeps state and diffs separate.
+OpenSpec's two-folder model (`openspec/specs/` for the current truth, `openspec/changes/` for proposed updates) keeps state and diffs separate.
 This scales when you modify existing features or touch multiple specs. spec-kit is strong for greenfield/0→1 but provides less structure for cross-spec updates and evolving features.

 ### vs. Kiro.dev

 OpenSpec groups every change for a feature in one folder (`openspec/changes/feature-name/`), making it easy to track related specs, tasks, and designs together.
 Kiro spreads updates across multiple spec folders, which can make feature tracking harder.

 ### vs. No Specs

 Without specs, AI coding assistants generate code from vague prompts, often missing requirements or adding unwanted features.
 OpenSpec brings predictability by agreeing on the desired behavior before any code is written.

-## Team Adoption

 1. **Initialize OpenSpec** – Run `openspec init` in your repo.
 2. **Start with new features** – Ask your AI to capture upcoming work as change proposals.